Groovy

 Write info to the portal log

-Writes an INFO log entry to the portal log file (portal.log).
-This method can be used if the log file of the current processing context is not portal.log, but portal.log should be used.
+Writes an INFO entry in the portal.log file.
+This method can be used if the log file belonging to the execution context of the script is not the portal.log, but the output should still be in the portal.log.

 Snippet